atharv-patil/Bank-Management-System/README.md

 # Bank-Management-System
 The main objective of the project is to develop online Banking system for banks.
-There are many local banks where the banking work is done manually.
+There are many local banks where the banking work is still done manually.
 Users have to visit bank to Withdrawal or Deposit amount.
 In present bank system it is also difficult to find account information of account holder.
 In this bank management system we will automate all the banking process.
 In our bank